ShizCalev/Afevis-MGS2-Bugfix-Compilation/README.md

 ------------

 ### Remade Assets:

+* All remade assets are located in the following folder and can be deleted without issue for purist who only want the base PS2 reimport & mipmap/opacity fixes.

+\ovr_stm\ovr_eu\_win

+Feel free to inquire about texture file names if you need assistance pinpointing certain things!

 - A number of text assets (using the original source fonts) that were either their original PS2 resolutions, or had serious aliasing issues from being machine upscaled multiple times over the years: